About

 Cultural identity and community value.

-These horses are living artifacts that connect the colonial, missionary, and ranching histories of Mexico and the Southwestern US to current regional working traditions.
-Protecting them maintains direct links to the original genetics from Spain that support communities’ agricultural and social pasts.
+Protecting them maintains direct links to the original genetic material from Spain that supports communities’ agricultural and social pasts.
 Often central to local identity—seen in ceremonies, parades, ranch demonstrations, and educational programs—their loss would diminish cultural richness and eliminate a tangible way to teach regional customs and animal stewardship.

 Functional Traits Suited to Place.